Navajo: Navajo code talkers in World War II

-Each Navajo went through basic bootcamp at Marine Corps Recruit Depot, San Diego before being assigned to Field Signal Battalion training at Camp Pendleton.
+Each Navajo went through a basic boot camp at the Marine Corps Recruit Depot in San Diego, before being assigned to Field Signal Battalion training at Camp Pendleton.
 Once the code talkers completed training in the States, they were sent to the Pacific for assignment to the Marine combat divisions.
-With that said, there was never a crack in the Navajo language, it was never deciphered.
-It is known that many more Navajos volunteered to become code talkers than could be accepted; however, an undetermined number of other Navajos served as Marines in the war, but not as code talkers.

-These achievements of the Navajo Code Talkers have resulted in an honorable chapter in USMC history.
-Their patriotism and honor inevitably earned them the respect of all Americans.
+The Navajo language code was never deciphered by the Japanese.
+A higher number of Navajos volunteered for the code talker program than were accepted.